 Simon Borg-Olivier, a physiotherapist, research scientist, and university lecturer specializing in traditional posture and meditation for over 40 years, believes that yoga is also a perfect antidote to the effects of aging.

-This could improve heart rate and is also associated with increased immunity and improved ability to regenerate cells.
+This could improve heart rate and is also associated with increased immunity and an improved ability to regenerate cells.

 This is another low-impact exercise with great flexibility for the elderly to improve their fitness, reduce their weight, and avoid straining muscles, joints, and bones too much.